juliogomez/netdevops/pyATS.md

 As you can see you don't need to be a Python expert to use the test cases framework.
 You have templates already available for you, where you can insert the specific tests you would like to run and execute them straight away.

-You can now exit the container.
+Once you are done you can exit the container.

 ```
 (pyats) /pyats/examples/basic# exit